-One topic that is attracting attention is the super-coiling of DNA, in which the long fibre representing the double helix adopts a configuration such as that illustrated in fig 1.
+One topic that is attracting attention is the supercoiling of DNA, in which the long fibre representing the double helix adopts a configuration such as that illustrated in figure 1.
 This shows a silicone rubber rod forming a left-handed variable balanced ply (VBP) with one free end loop.
 The helical angle varies along the ply, and at the un-looped end there is a visible separation followed by a discrete point contact.
-This VBP-skip-fly phenomenon was discovered by Coleman and Swigon (2000).
+This VBP-skip-fly phenomenon was discovered by Coleman & Swigon (2000).

 The interwound configuration of this rubber rod is said to form a ply.
 The simplest way to observe a ply physically is to twist a long rubber rod of circular cross-section.
 If, after imposing the twist, the ends are brought together, the rod will buckle locally and jump into this familiar ply-plus-loop form.
-Extensive experimental and theoretical studies of the initial buckling and localised post-buckling, prior to self-contact, have been made by the present authors and others (Thompson & Champneys 1996, Champneys & Thompson 1996, Champneys et al 1997, van der Heijden & Thompson 1998, van der Heijden et al 1998, Goriely & Tabor 1998).
-This work uses the static- dynamic analogy, and has covered rods of circular and non-circular cross-section.
-Meanwhile the symmetry and bifurcation properties of closed but non-contacting rods have been studied extensively by Maddocks and co-workers: see for example Manning & Maddocks (1999).
+Extensive experimental and theoretical studies of the initial buckling and localized post-buckling, prior to self-contact, have been made by the present authors and others (Thompson & Champneys 1996; Champneys & Thompson 1996; Champneys et al. 1997; van der Heijden et al. 1998; Goriely & Tabor 1998).
+This work uses the static-dynamic analogy, and has covered rods of circular and non-circular cross-section.
+Meanwhile the symmetry and bifurcation properties of closed but non-contacting rods have been studied extensively by Maddocks and co-workers (see, for example, Manning & Maddocks 1999).

 A molecule of DNA often forms a closed loop, called a plasmid.
-An electron micrograph of a plasmid, reproduced by Calladine & Drew (1997), shows negatively supercoiled, interwound DNA as prepared from E. coli bacteria.
+An electron micrograph of a plasmid, reproduced by Calladine & Drew (1997), shows negatively supercoiled, interwound DNA as prepared from $E. \ coli$ bacteria.
 Four ply-plus-loop regimes are clearly visible in this micrograph (the sketch is purely notional, and cannot be used for link or writhe estimates).
-A basic configuration of a twisted plasmid, derived analytically from elastic rod theory by Coleman & Swigon (2000), is shown in fig 2: we discuss this picture in section §9.
+A basic configuration of a twisted plasmid, derived analytically from elastic rod theory by Coleman & Swigon (2000), is shown in figure 2: we discuss this picture in § 9.
 A straight central region forms a left-handed variable ply, closed by two free end loops.
-Under such conditions the ply is described as balanced: conversely, if the loops carry forces or moments, we call it loaded.
+Under such conditions the ply is described as balanced; conversely, if the loops carry forces or moments, we call it loaded.

-The paper is organised as follows.
-Section §2 discusses the modelling of plies, §3 introduces the kinematics of link, twist and writhe, and §4 describes how an experimental ply can be made.
-In §5 we present our direct mechanical formulation of the variable-angle loaded ply, and its specialisations.
-In §6 we examine solutions of the variable balanced ply: §6.1 gives a phase-space view, §6.2 summarises plasmid solutions of Coleman & Swigon (2000), §6.3 covers related work on a wrench-loaded rod.
-Section §7 is devoted to the solution of the uniform balanced ply: while §8 looks at the uniform loaded ply with an energy formulation, derived constitutive relationships, and experimental verification.
-In §9 we show that our mechanics results can determine writhing characteristics from a DNA micrograph.
-After concluding remarks in §10, Appendix 1 gives our principal notations and Appendix 2 sketches a new variational formulation of the generalised ply.
+The paper is organized as follows.
+Section 2 discusses the modelling of plies, § 3 introduces the kinematics of link, twist and writhe, and § 4 describes how an experimental ply can be made.
+In § 5 we present our direct mechanical formulation of the variable-angle loaded ply, and its specializations.
+In § 6 we examine solutions of the variable balanced ply: § 6 a gives a phase-space view, § 6 b summarizes plasmid solutions of Coleman & Swigon (2000), § 6 c covers related work on a wrench-loaded rod.
+Section 7 is devoted to the solution of the uniform balanced ply, while § 8 looks at the uniform loaded ply with an energy formulation, derived constitutive relationships, and experimental verification.
+In § 9 we show that our mechanics results can determine writhing characteristics from a DNA micrograph.
+After concluding remarks in § 10, Appendix A gives our principal notation and Appendix B sketches a new variational formulation of the generalized ply.